CIT Bank Savings Connect Review

 Still, even if you couldn’t make the $200 monthly deposits into your account, the lower-tiered savings rate remains much higher than a traditional savings account.

 Typical traditional savings accounts from brick and mortar banks provide close to no interest earnings on your account balance -- something along the lines of $1 of interest earned per $10,000, which is terrible.
+Our list of Best Savings Accounts can be found here.

 How does CIT Bank offer such a high savings rate compared to others?